 The most recent FHWA and FTA Air Quality Conformity Determinations (AQCD) were issued on February 26, 2016, for the 2015-2035 Regional Transportation Systems Plan (RTSP) and on September 29, 2017, for the FY 2018-FY 2023 Transportation Improvement Program (TIP).
-The AQCD for the 2019-2043 RTSP is expected to be issued in the summer of 2019, after the adoption of the RTSP and submittal to FHWA and FTA.
+The AQCD for the 2019-2043 RTSP was submitted to FHWA and FTA in May 2019, and the two agencies submitted comments in October 2019.

-- Preparation and consultation for an Air Quality Conformity Determinations for the TIP Update.
-Released for public review in February 2020 and submitted with updated TIP to FHWA/FTA in May or June 2020. - Prepare AQCD for any TIP or RTSP amendments (as necessary). - Continue interagency conformity consultation discussions with federal, state, and local agencies (as necessary). - Monitor EPA changes to the federal transportation conformity regulations, NAAQS (including possible new ozone standards), and MOVES model.
+- Prepare AQCD for any TIP or RTSP amendments (as necessary). - Continue interagency conformity consultation discussions with federal, state, and local agencies (as necessary). - Monitor EPA changes to the federal transportation conformity regulations, NAAQS (including possible new ozone standards), and MOVES model.